-- Occasionally featured in emails by the Societies Committee and Disabled Students'
+- Occasionally featured in emails by DSN and the Societies Committee.

-- Given an Accessibility Pledge badge to use on their social media
+- Given an Accessibility Pledge badge to use on social media.

-Most importantly, signing up to the Accessibility Pledge will show to disabled students that you support their inclusion and accessibility at their events, potentially making them more likely to join your society.
+Most importantly, signing up to the Accessibility Pledge will show disabled students that you support their inclusion and accessibility at your events, potentially making them more likely to join your society.

-If you have questions about improving the accessibility of your society or student group, then feel free to contact the Disabled Students’ Network over email on DisabledStuNet@ or to attend the DSN's Office Hours
+If you have questions about improving the accessibility of your society, contact DisabledStuNet@ or attend DSN's Office Hours.

-If you have concerns that affiliated societies signed up to the pledge may not be abiding by it, then you can report this to the SRC Member for Students with Disabilities and the SSC Societies Officer by emailing socs@, or by filling out this form.
+If you have concerns that a society signed up to the pledge may not be abiding by it, you can report this using the reporting form, or by contacting the SRC Disability Officer or SAF Societies Officer.